-For the second quarter of fiscal 2021 and 2020, total revenue was \$1.0 billion and \$816.7 million, respectively, representing year-over-year growth of 24.5%.
+For the third quarter of fiscal 2021 and 2020, total revenue was \$1.1 billion and \$869.4 million, respectively, representing year-over-year growth of 23.5%.
 Our growth reflects the increased adoption of our portfolio, which consists of product, subscriptions, and support.
 We believe our portfolio will enable us to benefit from recurring revenues as we continue to grow our installed end-customer base.
-As of January 31, 2021, we had end-customers in more than 170 countries.
+As of April 30, 2021, we had end-customers in more than 170 countries.
 Our end-customers represent a broad range of industries including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include some of the largest Fortune 100 and Global 2000 companies in the world.
 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
 We use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.

-Our product revenue was \$254.7 million, or 25.0% of total revenue, for the second quarter of fiscal 2021, representing year-over-year growth of 3.3%.
-Product revenue is generated from sales of our appliances, primarily our ML-powered Next-Generation Firewall, which is available in a number of form factors, including as physical, virtual, and containerized appliances.
-Our ML-powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire product line.
+Our product revenue was \$288.9 million, or 26.9% of total revenue, for the third quarter of fiscal 2021, representing year-over-year growth of 2.8%.
+Product revenue is generated from sales of our appliances, primarily our ML-Powered Next-Generation Firewall, which is available in a number of form factors, including as physical, virtual, and containerized appliances.
+Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security product line.
 Our products are designed for different performance requirements throughout an organization, ranging from our PA-220, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
 The same firewall functionality that is delivered in our physical appliances is also available in our VM-Series virtual firewalls, which secure virtualized and cloud-based computing environments, and in our CN-Series container firewalls, which secure container environments and traffic.

-Our subscription and support revenue grew to \$762.2 million, or 75.0% of total revenue, for the second quarter of fiscal 2021, representing year-over-year growth of 33.7%.
-Our subscriptions provide our end-customers with near real-time access to the latest antivirus, intrusion prevention, web filtering, and modern malware prevention capabilities across the network, endpoints, and the cloud.
+Our subscription and support revenue grew to \$785.0 million, or 73.1% of total revenue, for the third quarter of fiscal 2021, representing year-over-year growth of 33.4%.
+Our subscriptions provide our end-customers with near real-time access to the latest antivirus, intrusion prevention, web filtering, modern malware prevention, data loss prevention, and SaaS security capabilities across the network, endpoints, and the cloud.
 When end-customers purchase our physical, virtual, or container firewall appliances, they typically purchase support in order to receive ongoing security updates, upgrades, bug fixes, and repairs.
 In addition to the subscriptions purchased with these appliances, end-customers may also purchase other subscriptions on a per-user, per-endpoint, or capacity-based basis.
 We also offer professional services, including incident response, risk management, and digital forensic services.

 We continue to invest in innovation as we evolve and further extend the capabilities of our platforms, as we believe that innovation and timely development of new features and products are essential to meeting the needs of our end-customers and improving our competitive position.
-For example, in December 2020, we acquired Expanse Inc. ("Expanse"), which we expect will enrich our Cortex offerings and provide organizations an integrated view of the enterprise to combine external, internal, and threat data, and in November 2020 we acquired Sinefa Group, Inc. and its wholly owned subsidiaries ("Sinefa"), which we expect to extend our Prisma Access offering.
+For example, in March 2021, we acquired Bridgecrew Inc. ("Bridgecrew"), which we expect will expand our Prisma Cloud offering to deliver security across the full application lifecycle.